plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 #### 2.2.5 Prioritizing Your Attention

 Whenever you have time available to act in a Rôle, you are responsible for considering the Next-Actions you could take, and executing whichever you believe would add the most value to the Organisation.
-In assessing that, you must integrate any relative prioritizations and Strategies of the Circle holding your Rôle, as well as any acting upon that Circle itself.
-If you intend to prioritize in a way that is substantially opposed to these priorities, you must notify the relevant Circle Leads of your intent.
+In assessing that, you must integrate any relative prioritizations and Strategies of the Cercle holding your Rôle, as well as any acting upon that Cercle itself.
+If you intend to prioritize in a way that is substantially opposed to these priorities, you must notify the relevant Cercle Leads of your intent.

-If the Governance of a Circle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
-Instead, you must interpret it as an official Circle prioritization of any actions needed to hit that deadline over any other actions for that Circle.
-A Circle Lead or another Rôle or process with the authority to judge Circle priorities may overrule this prioritization.
+If the Governance of a Cercle includes a deadline specifying when something must be done by, you do not necessarily have to meet that deadline.
+Instead, you must interpret it as an official Cercle prioritization of any actions needed to hit that deadline over any other actions for that Cercle.
+A Cercle Lead or another Rôle or process with the authority to judge Cercle priorities may overrule this prioritization.

 ### 2.3 Duties to Other Rôle-Fillers